Vazelon Monastery: Architecture

 Vazelon Monastery is a multi-story stone structure.
 It lies ruined in the Pontic Mountains near the Black Sea, surrounded by mixed forest.
 Many rivers snake through valleys in this region, and the area receives 100 cm of precipitation per year.
 Nearby mountains can reach an approximate 2,500 m in height.

 Vazelon was improved and updated from the time of its building to the time of its abandonment in 1923.
 The body of the monastery is made from lime mortar and local stone, possibly granite.
 Outside walls are thicker than those separating interior rooms.
 Wood makes up the roof and floors; much of this has disappeared over time.
 The monastery has four stories, including a variety of rooms.
 Vazelon Monastery once housed a dining hall, a kitchen, and a cistern for collecting water.

 The monastery was once accessed by a hanging wooden ladder, which was brought inside at night to prevent trespassing.
 This was removed in the 1800s.
 Vazelon's wooden stairs were replaced with stone stairs around the same time.

 The monastery contains two chapels.
 Atop the monastery lies one church built into a cave.
 At one point, this church housed a bell tower.
 The other chapel stands about 30 m north of the main monastic complex.
 Chrysanthos, who was the metropolitan bishop of Trebizond during the early 1900s, identified the chapel.
 (Note: Chrysanthos is better known for his later role as Archbishop of Athens.)
 He read existing texts on Vazelon Monastery and decided that the chapel had been dedicated to Elias.
-The Abrahamic religions recognize Elias as a prophet.
 The building, named "St. Elias" in medieval sources, may date to 1219.

 Many of the historic frescoes in Vazelon Monastery remain to this day.
 One ceiling displays the image of baby Jesus in a cradle.
 Other frescoes depict the Last Judgement, Heaven, and Hell.
 The separate chapel dedicated to Elias also holds many paintings of Christian religious figures.

 The monastery has fallen into disrepair after years of abandonment, treasure hunting, and vandalism.
 Many historic frescoes have been picked away, and a bell tower that once stood atop the monastery has disappeared.